Homeless Services Resource Centers

 Following public engagement that included presentations to neighborhood community councils, open houses and an online survey, the Salt Lake City Planning Commission held a Public Hearing on March 28, 2018 to review the applications for the proposed resource centers to be located at 131 E 700 South and 275 W High Avenue/ 242 W Paramount Avenue respectively.
 Public comments were taken at this meeting.

-At the meeting of March 28, 2018 following the Public Hearing, the Planning Commission voted to approve the application for the women’s homeless resource center to be located at 131 East 700 South.
+At the meeting of March 28, 2018, following the Public Hearing, the Planning Commission voted to approve the application for the women’s homeless resource center which is now located at 131 East 700 South.

 Following the Public Hearing for the application on the proposed homeless resource center to be located at 275 W High Avenue/ 242 W Paramount Avenue, the Planning Commission tabled a decision on the application until their April 11, 2018 meeting in order for staff and the Salt Lake City Police Department to address some issues with the application that were identified through the public process.
 At the Planning Commission held on April 11, 2018, the Commission voted to approve the application for the homeless resource center to be located at 275 W High Avenue/ 242 W Paramount Avenue.